 Millions of Lubitels were sold so they are available on many websites.
 You can check current prices on:

-The Lubitel Universal 166+ is currently being sold by Lomography for a great deal more.
+The Lubitel Universal 166+ is currently being sold by Lomography for considerably more.

 The Lubitel does not use a battery.
 It is a fully mechanical camera.